adrianopaonessa/adrianopaonessa/README.md

 ## 🧑‍💻 About me
 Hi, my name is **[Adriano Paonessa][Adriano Celentano]**.

-I make software that is held together by hopes dreams.
+I make software that is held together by hopes and dreams.

 ## ℹ️ My current Discord status
 <p style="text-align: center;">